voxpupuli/puppet-logstash/README.md

 ## Logstash Versions

-This module, "elastic/logstash" supports only Logstash 5.x.
-For earlier Logstash versions, support is provided by the legacy module, "elasticsearch/logstash".
+This module, "elastic/logstash" supports only Logstash 5.x and 6.x.
+For earlier Logstash versions, support is provided by the legacy module "elasticsearch/logstash".

 ## Requirements

 * Puppet 4.6.1 or better.
 * The [stdlib](https://forge.puppetlabs.com/puppetlabs/stdlib) Puppet library.
+* Logstash itself requires Java 8.
+The "puppetlabs/java" module is recommended for installing Java.

 Optional:
 * The [apt](https://forge.puppetlabs.com/puppetlabs/apt) (>= 2.0.0) Puppet